 And here’s the most interesting finding: energy intake didn’t differ between the groups.

 Now, please don’t take these findings and run too far with them like those click-bait, sensational, exaggerated news headlines do.

 What you eat and how much you eat are still important, and the phrase “you can’t out-exercise a bad diet” still stands.

 But exercise plays a tremendous role in sustainable change.

-HOW to get yourself to exercise more consistently?
-It depends on the person, of course.
+How do you get yourself to exercise more consistently?
+That depends on the person, of course.